Getting Started

 Changelog

-The recommend preset will create changelog entries within each individual package folder.
+The recommended preset will create changelog entries within each individual package folder.
 It is equivalent to adding the

 If adding monoweave to a project with existing changelogs, you'll need to add the a special marker to each changelog file to let monoweave know where to insert the changelog entries.
 For example: